 Usually, VOCs are emitted from newer items.
 Things with a “new” chemical smell—like a new rug or shower curtain—would be good candidates for suspicion.
 A buildup of VOCs in an unventilated space could cause symptoms like headache, dizziness, confusion, and nausea.

 Asbestos is a naturally occurring, fibrous mineral found in rocks and soil.
 It’s a good insulator since it’s resistant to electricity, corrosion, and heat.
 However, when asbestos dust is breathed in, those mineral fibers can do long-term damage to the body.

 Even though exposure to asbestos can cause cancer and other serious diseases, it is still used in many consumer products in the U.S. Presence of asbestos is not illegal as long as it makes up less than 1% of the product.

 Asbestos can be found in many commonly found household items, such as:

 - Paper products

-Asbestos can get into the air when homeowners begin moving or disturbing materials containing asbestos.
-Remodeling can increase asbestos levels in the air, which is why it is a good idea to test the air quality of a recently remodeled or updated home.
+Asbestos can get into the air when homeowners begin moving or disturbing asbestos materials.
+Remodeling can increase asbestos levels in the air, so it is a good idea to test the air quality of a recently remodeled or updated home.

 Some home inspection companies offer IAQ assessments as part of their inspection packages.